 Safety and effectiveness of JANUMET XR in pediatric patients under 18 years have not been established.

-Because sitagliptin and metformin are substantially excreted by the kidney, and because aging can be associated with reduced renal function, JANUMET XR should be used with caution as age increases.
-Care should be taken in dose selection and should be based on careful and regular monitoring of renal function.
-[See WARNINGS AND PRECAUTIONS; CLINICAL PHARMACOLOGY.]
+Because sitagliptin and metformin are substantially excreted by the kidney, and because aging can be associated with reduced renal function, renal function should be assessed more frequently in elderly patients.
+[See WARNINGS AND PRECAUTIONS; CLINICAL PHARMACOLOGY]

 Of the total number of subjects (N=3884) in premarketing Phase II and III clinical studies of sitagliptin, 725 patients were 65 years and over, while 61 patients were 75 years and over.
 No overall differences in safety or effectiveness were observed between subjects 65 years and over and younger subjects.
 While this and other reported clinical experience have not identified differences in responses between the elderly and younger patients, greater sensitivity of some older individuals cannot be ruled out.

 Controlled clinical studies of metformin did not include sufficient numbers of elderly patients to determine whether they respond differently from younger patients, although other reported clinical experience has not identified differences in responses between the elderly and young patients.
-Metformin should only be used in patients with normal renal function.
-The initial and maintenance dosing of metformin should be conservative in patients with advanced age, due to the potential for decreased renal function in this population.
-Any dose adjustment should be based on a careful assessment of renal function.
-[See CONTRAINDICATIONS; WARNINGS AND PRECAUTIONS; CLINICAL PHARMACOLOGY.]
+In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy and the higher risk of lactic acidosis.
+Assess renal function more frequently in elderly patients.
+[See CONTRAINDICATIONS; WARNINGS AND PRECAUTIONS; CLINICAL PHARMACOLOGY]

 Additional Janumet XR Information